 - Repels ticks and dust mites.
 Before going outdoors, apply geranium rose oil on exposed areas of skin, around collars, cuffs, and pant legs.
 It also works well on pets, but make sure to heavily dilute for them.
 For dust mites, spray onto linens and put a drop on the dust cloth when dusting.

 - For liver detoxing.
-Geranium rose oil improves the flow of bile by dilating bile ducts, thus assisting liver detoxification processes.
+Geranium rose oil helps to improve the flow of bile by dilating bile ducts, thus assisting liver detoxification processes.
 Dilute as described below and rub across the right side of the rib cage (over the liver).

 - Skin healing and regeneration.
-Geranium rose oil is a natural anti-fungal, anti-inflammatory, antimicrobial, and antioxidant.
-Use it in skin tonics, lotions, moisturizers and balms for such conditions as dermatitis, eczema, psoriasis, oily skin, and acne.
+Geranium rose oil is considered a natural anti-fungal, anti-inflammatory, antimicrobial, and antioxidant.
+Use it in skin tonics, lotions, moisturizers and balms to aid with conditions such as dermatitis, eczema, psoriasis, oily skin, and acne.
 It also helps fade scars.